 You might have additional side effects if you also have radiotherapy to your whole body (total body irradiation).

 Chemotherapy side effects can start straight after your treatment and last for some time afterwards.
 When your blood counts start to rise you usually start to feel better.

 Let your team know about any side effects.
-They can help to relieve some of these side effects.
+They can help to relieve some of these.

 You have fewer white blood cells in your bloodstream after your treatment.
 This means you are more at risk of getting an infection.
 You are most likely to get an infection from the normally harmless bacteria we all have in our digestive systems and on our skin.

 To help prevent infection from body bacteria, you might have mouthwashes and tablets known as gut sterilisers (these are antibiotics).
-And you are encouraged to have a shower each day.
+And your nurse will encourage you to have a shower each day.

 You are also at risk of infection from food.
 The nurses on the ward will tell you and your relatives about the food you can and can't eat.
 Advice might include: